f-koehler/pfasst-tikz/README.md

 Visualize how the PFASST algorithm works using TikZ.
 The `math` library of TikZ is used and therefore TikZ >= 3.0.0.
 TeX Live 2014 or later should fulfill this requirement.

-I created an example svg (the original PDF lookfs nicer though):
+I created an example svg (the original PDF looks nicer though):

 ![Example of PFASST with 2 steps + 1 fine sweep](https://cdn.rawgit.com/f-koehler/pfasst-tikz/master/pfasst.svg "Example of PFASST with 2 steps + 1 fine sweep")